-Join Patrick Royal for an in-depth discussion in this video Basic commands, part of Up and Running with MATLAB.
+Join Patrick Royal for an in-depth discussion in this video Basic commands, part of Learning MATLAB.

 Let's go over some of the basic commands and syntax that you'll need to write scripts in MATLAB.
 MATLAB is a high level programming language, so most of the syntax is relatively simple.
 Let's start by opening up a new script by clicking the New Script button.
 Creating and defining scalar variables in MATLAB is very easy.
 All you have to do is type variable name equals the value and the variable will be created.
 The variable can then be referenced by typing in that same variable name.
 If you want to define a variable that contains multiple scalars, a vector or a matrix, put brackets around the definition, and then separate indivudualy values with commas and spaces, and rows with new lines or semicolons.